peverwhee/CAM-docs/doc/source/cam5_scientific_guide/chapter4.rst

 Deep Convection
 ---------------

-The process of deep convection is treated with a parameterization scheme developed by Zhang and McFarlane (1995) and modified with the addition of convective momentum transports by Richter and Rasch (2008) and a modified dilute plume calculation following Raymond and Blyth (1986;
+The process of deep convection is treated with a parameterization scheme developed by :cite:`zhang95` and modified with the addition of convective momentum transports by :cite:`richter08` and a modified dilute plume calculation following  :cite:`raymond86,raymond92`.
-Raymond and Blyth 1992).
 The scheme is based on a plume ensemble approach where it is assumed that an ensemble of convective scale updrafts (and the associated saturated downdrafts) may exist whenever the atmosphere is conditionally unstable in the lower troposphere.
 The updraft ensemble is comprised of plumes sufficiently buoyant so as to penetrate the unstable layer, where all plumes have the same upward mass flux at the bottom of the convective layer.
 Moist convection occurs only when there is convective available potential energy (CAPE) for which parcel ascent from the sub-cloud layer acts to destroy the CAPE at an exponential rate using a specified adjustment time scale.
-For the convenience of the reader we will review some aspects of the formulation, but refer the interested reader to Zhang and McFarlane (1995) for additional detail, including behavioral characteristics of the parameterization scheme.
-Evaporation of convective precipitation is computed following the procedure described in section [conv:sub:`e`\ vap].
+For the convenience of the reader we will review some aspects of the formulation, but refer the interested reader to :cite:`zhang95` for additional detail, including behavioral characteristics of the parameterization scheme.
+Evaporation of convective precipitation is computed following the procedure described in section :ref:`conv_evap`.

 The large-scale budget equations distinguish between a cloud and sub-cloud layer where temperature and moisture response to convection in